- Reference >

 A 16 megabyte namespace file can support approximately 24,000 namespaces.
 Each collection and index is a namespace.

-Changed in version 2.6: MongoDB 2.6 implements a stronger enforcement of the limit on index key length:
+Changed in version 2.6: MongoDB 2.6 implements a stronger enforcement of the limit on index key:

-MongoDB will not create an index on a collection if the value of the index field in an existing document exceeds the index key limit.
+MongoDB will not create an index on a collection if the index entry for an existing document exceeds the index key limit.
 Previous versions of MongoDB would create the index but not index such documents.

-Reindexing operations will error if an indexed field exceeds the index key limit.
+Reindexing operations will error if the index entry for an indexed field exceeds the index key limit.
 Reindexing operations occur as part of compact and repairDatabase commands as well as the db.collection.reIndex() method.

 Because these operations drop all the indexes from a collection and then recreate them sequentially, the error from the index key limit prevents these operations from rebuilding any remaining indexes for the collection and, in the case of the repairDatabase command, from continuing with the remainder of the process.

-MongoDB will not insert into an indexed collection any document with an indexed field value that exceeds the index key limit, and instead, will return an error.
+MongoDB will not insert into an indexed collection any document with an indexed field whose corresponding index entry would exceed the index key limit, and instead, will return an error.
 Previous versions of MongoDB would insert but not index such documents.

-Updates to the indexed field will error if the new value for the field exceeds the index key limit.
+Updates to the indexed field will error if the updated value causes the index entry to exceed the index key limit.

-If an existing document contains a value for the indexed field that exceeds the limit, any update that results in the relocation of that document on disk will error.
+If an existing document contains an indexed field whose index entry exceeds the limit, any update that results in the relocation of that document on disk will error.

-In MongoDB 2.6, secondary members of replica sets will continue to replicate documents with an indexed field value that exceeds the index key limit on initial sync but will print warnings in the logs.
+In MongoDB 2.6, secondary members of replica sets will continue to replicate documents with an indexed field whose corresponding index entry exceeds the index key limit on initial sync but will print warnings in the logs.

-Secondary members also allow index build and rebuild operations on a collection that contains an indexed field value that exceeds the index key limit but with warnings in the logs.
+Secondary members also allow index build and rebuild operations on a collection that contains an indexed field whose corresponding index entry exceeds the index key limit but with warnings in the logs.

-With mixed version replica sets where the secondaries are version 2.6 and the primary is version 2.4, secondaries will replicate documents inserted or updated on the 2.4 primary, but will print error messages in the log if the documents contain indexed field value that exceeds the index key limit.
+With mixed version replica sets where the secondaries are version 2.6 and the primary is version 2.4, secondaries will replicate documents inserted or updated on the 2.4 primary, but will print error messages in the log if the documents contain an indexed field whose corresponding index entry exceeds the index key limit.

-For existing sharded collections, chunk migration will fail if the chunk has a document that contains an indexed field value that exceeds the index key limit.
+For existing sharded collections, chunk migration will fail if the chunk has a document that contains an indexed field whose index entry exceeds the index key limit.

 - Number of Indexes per Collection¶